offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 layout:     post
 title:      Training GANs - From Theory to Practice
 date:       2020-07-06 10:00:00
-summary:    Present a new algorithm convergent min-max optimization algorithm for training GANs
+summary:    We present a new convergent algorithm for min-max optimization and use it to train GANs
 author:     Oren Mangoubi, Sushant Sachdeva and Nisheeth Vishnoi
 visible:    False
 ---